rreusser/html-inject-meta/README.md

 ## Usage

 `metadataify` is designed to just work without much configuration, but allows overrides when necessary.
 The input _must_ be valid html containing `head` and `title` tags.
 Insertion of the `meta` tags is _not_ idempotent.
-Used without any arguments, it looks for the nearest `package.json`.
+Used without any arguments, the command line version looks for the nearest `package.json`.
+For example:

 ```bash
 $ metadataify < input.html